Sam's picture

 Act 1

-Mikado Act 1 file including dialogue in .ZIP format.
+Act 1 file including dialogue in .ZIP format.
 90 MB

 STOIC Archive Blog

 In September 2021 Mike Nicholls emailed me with a link to the blog created by Colin Grimshaw who is trawling the archives of the IC student television service, STOIC.
-He has discovered a video review broadcast in that year of the 1986 college prodution of Privess Ida.
+He has discovered a video review broadcast in that year of the 1986 college prodution of Princess Ida.

 Read all about it here: